 Everything parents should know about preventing baby food poisoning

 As your baby gets older and starts eating new foods, they can become more susceptible to stomach bugs.
 Baby food poisoning, just as in adults, happens when they eat food or drink water that is tainted with toxins produced by bacteria, viruses or parasites.
-Babies and children up to the age of five are particularly vulnerable to food poisoning because their immune system is still learning how to fight off germs.
+Babies and children up to the age of five are particularly vulnerable to food poisoning because their immune system is still learning how to fight off germs and infections.
 Their stomach doesn’t have enough acid to kill off these germs.
 Recognizing baby food poisoning symptoms and knowing when to call the doctor is important to safeguard your little one.

 How does a baby get food poisoning?

 As parents, we take extra care to keep our baby safe from harmful germs.
 We clean and sanitize our baby’s feeding bottles and prepare food for them safely and naturally.
 Despite our best efforts, babies can still contract food poisoning.
 This could be because the water used to prepare their food is contaminated or the food we prepare for them becomes spoiled because it hasn’t been stored properly.
 Germs can quickly multiply in baby formula or milk and can cause food poisoning.

 As babies get bigger they start to eat out at restaurants along with their parents or they might go to playschool.
 While parents are careful about what they feed their children at home, it is more difficult to monitor the food at restaurants or in schools.
 While it is difficult to completely protect your child from foodborne illnesses, simple precautions can easily be taken.

 What are the common baby food poisoning symptoms?

 Symptoms of food poisoning can occur 20 minutes to 2 days after eating contaminated foods.
 The usual signs of baby food poisoning are:

 - Blood in the stool